kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+## Day 84: May 24, 2020

+**Today's Progress**: I worked on the LibSys project.I worked on the book-list component and displaying the list of books in the homepage for now.
+I also worked on the bookService and injected in the book-list.

+**Thoughts**: I need to start planning better my coding days.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/biblioteca-kr/commit/1a7e01175079045cb3bcf7f36e6a80aa1c60ae33)

 ### Day 83: May 23, 2020

 **Today's Progress**: I worked on the LibSys project.
 I added user list component and worked a bit on the user service.
 I also made some adjusts in the footer and the routing components.